arcx86/arc86/content/content/distros.md

 [Website](https://pop.system76.com/)

-Another Ubuntu derivative, this time vanilla GNOME-based.
+Another Ubuntu derivative, this time vanilla GNOME-based and with a stupid name.
 The team behind it have recently been working on the new [COSMIC desktop](https://system76.com/cosmic/) aiming to bring together Wayland and tiling window management under a more fully featured desktop environment.

 ---